Everydog and Cat

 October 2015 - Walks N Wags Pet First Aid, Regina, SK

-Ashley is the owner of and primary caregiver at Everydog and Cat.
+Ashley is the driving force behind Everydog and Cat.

-She looks after everything from the daily care and feeding, to the social media pages and correspondence.
-She has earned an excellent reputation for easily connecting with dogs who are fearful or have other behavioural issues and knows how to manage them in a way that is as stress-free as possible.
+She looks after most of the correspondence and social media, assessing dogs for play group suitability, and general care duties.
+She has earned an excellent reputation for easily connecting with dogs who are fearful or have other behavioural issues and knows how to manage them in a way that is as stress-free and safe as possible.
 She strives to be the best at what she does, which involves constant and obsessive learning and research.

-Ashley believes in giving back to the community: she helped found and was a member of the board for five years for Prairie Sky Dog Rescue, a foster-based organization in southern Saskatchewan, and was elected to the Rouleau Town Council in October, 2016, where she continues to serve her four year term.
+Ashley believes in giving back to the community: she helped found and was a member of the Prairie Sky Dog Rescue board for five years, and was elected to the Rouleau Town Council in October, 2016, where she continues to serve her four year term.

-When she's not doing Dog Stuff, she enjoys talking to and caring for her succulent plants, training for her third Queen City Marathon, becoming a better person through regular yoga practice, or working a NYT crossword puzzle.
+When she's not doing Dog Stuff, she enjoys talking to and caring for her succulent plant collection, training for her third Queen City Marathon, becoming a better person through regular yoga practice, and working a NYT crossword puzzle.